mfnalex/ChestSort/HOW_TO_USE_API.md

 chestSort.sortInventory(Inventory inventory);
 ```

 To sort only specific slots, you can pass slot numbers where to start and end sorting.
+ChestSort will not modify the inventory outside the given slot range.

 ```
 chestSort.sortInventory(Inventory inventory, int startSlot, int endSlot);